kcecireyes/NewsQs/README.md

 NewsQs
 ======

+** Note: Because this was developed to use a new Reuter's elections API, its calls to get data will not work :( I'll update to a similar API to be mimic what this would look like. **

 Hack Day Hack with lotsa hackiness

 An initial attempt at a bot to curate content during election season.
 Only handles basic queries and supports a handful of user cases.
 Hopefully to be expanded upon soon with smarter algorithms and a better try at NPL